 Do you know what your child wants out of his or her college experience?
-It probably won't surprise you to learn that parents and children are often not on the same college selection page but, if you are lucky, you will be in the same book!
-(Granted, the book may be bigger for some than others!)
+It probably won't surprise you to learn that parents and children are often not on the same college selection page.
 If you have not already done so, you need to find the time to ask your child what he or she wants out of a college experience.
 During this discussion, you can share your wants as well.
 Just remember, your wants are not the most important.
 If the college decision is all about your wants and not your child's, you are creating a potentially catastrophic college experience.
 An unhappy child does not perform well in the classroom.
 Making the right college choice includes many factors, some of which are subjective.
 Almost by definition, you will not always agree with your child's subjective perceptions.
 The trick is to not dismiss or disparage your child's perceptions while expressing your own.
 An open discussion about both of your wants will go a long way towards ensuring a good college selection outcome.

 If you have financial restrictions which could limit your child's choices, discuss these limitations early in the process.
 Nothing is potentially more disappointing than finding out at the end of the process that a first choice is not possible because of a restriction that was known from the beginning and not mentioned.
 With that said, it would be a mistake to limit your search based solely on cost.
 All colleges utilize federal, state, and institutional aid to create financial aid packages to help you with expenses.
 However, very few families, if any, receive packages that match their expectations or desires.
 Be sure to compare the bottom line of all your offers and not the total amount of aid being extended.
 A financial aid package with a heavy emphasis on loans that have to be paid back may not be your best choice.
 As you know, the burden of loan debt can be overwhelming, particularly for new graduates beginning their careers.